 Hepatitis C is a bloodborne virus that causes inflammation of the liver.
-While chronic hepatitis C affects up to 3.9 million people in the United States, there are still scores of others who are undiagnosed and aren’t seeking treatment.
+More than 3 million people are living with hepatitis C in the United States.

 - yellowing of the skin and the whites of the eyes (jaundice)